What is PET Plastic | The Ultimate Guide

 Bed Temperature – 100°C

-Most preferred to manufacture products with complicated geometries like toys, gifts, and novelty items.
+Most preferred manufacturing products with complicated geometries like toys, gifts, and novelty items.

 The recommended screw L/D ratio is 18-22.